nguyenduchuyvn/Udacity-Data-Scientist-Nanodegree/MySecondProject/README.md

  * [File Descriptions](#file-descriptions)
  * [Instructions To Run](#instructions-to-run)
  * [Acknowledgements](#acknowledgements)

-## Project Overview
-In this project, I try to analyze disaster data to build a model for an API that classifies disaster messages.
-The dataset containing real messages that were sent during disaster events can be found [here](https://github.com/nguyenduchuyvn/my_nanodegrees-/tree/main/MySecondProject/data).

-I've created a machine learning pipeline to categorize these events.
-The detail can be found in [here](https://github.com/nguyenduchuyvn/my_nanodegrees-/tree/main/MySecondProject/models).

-Finally, this project also has a web app where an emergency worker can input a new message and get classification results in several categories

 ## Requirements
 This project should be run with these following libraries
 - numPy